-Awards and funding
+Awards and Funding

 Graduate Research Assistantships

-Graduate Research Assistantships (GRA) carry with them a stipend and comprehensive major medical insurance (option to waive mandatory student health insurance for student with departmental funding sources), as well as an in-state tuition award for students meeting eligibility requirements.* A GRA is eligible (but not guaranteed) for tuition remission.** Students pay fees (estimated to be $932 per semester) out of the stipend.
-The yearly stipend ranges depend on prior degrees received and the number of years in the program.
+Graduate Research Assistantships (GRA) carry with them a stipend and comprehensive major medical insurance (option to waive mandatory student health insurance for students with departmental funding sources), as well as an in-state tuition and fee award for students meeting eligibility requirements.
+A GRA is eligible (but not guaranteed) for tuition remission.
+Tuition remission are competitive awards that reduce out-of-state tuition to in-state tuition levels for students with Graduate Research Assistantships.
+Applicants are automatically considered for tuition remission after they are awarded Graduate Research Assistantships.
+The yearly stipend (PDF) ranges depend on degree program.
 As recipients of Graduate Research Assistantships, students generally work on theoretical statistical research or health-related applications under the direction of a faculty member in the Department of Biostatistics for 20 hours per week.
 In addition to the financial support offered by Graduate Research Assistantships, students also gain valuable practical experience in research and data analysis.
 In previous years, as many as 66 BIOS graduate students were supported on Graduate Research Assistantships.

-The Environmental Biostatistics Training Grant includes a stipend of $22,032, health insurance, and 60% of tuition and fees (the remainder of tuition is typically covered from other sources).
+The Environmental Biostatistics Training Grant includes a stipend of $26,352, health insurance, and 60% of tuition and fees (the remainder of tuition is typically covered from other sources).
 Students funded by the training grant are expected to complete on-campus summer research internships and to grade papers for one biostatistics course annually.
 Recipients of these fellowships must be either U.S. citizens or have permanent resident status.
-Currently, 22 predoctoral scholars and 6 postdoctoral scholars across 3 departments are supported on this training grant.
+Currently, 23 predoctoral scholars and 5 postdoctoral scholars across 3 departments are supported on this training grant.
 To be considered, students should describe their interest in environmental biostatistics in the personal statement accompanying their application for admission.

-The FRYER Fellowship, offered by the Department of Biostatistics to outstanding applicants as a supplement to a traineeship or Graduate Research Assistantship, is made possible by John and Diane Fryer.
+The Fryer Fellowship, offered by the Department of Biostatistics to outstanding applicants as a supplement to a traineeship or Graduate Research Assistantship, is made possible by John and Diane Fryer.
 All applicants to the program are automatically placed under consideration for this award.

-The BERNARD GREENBERG SCHOLARSHIP FUND is offered to outstanding applicants by the Department of Biostatistics as a supplement to a traineeship or Graduate Research Assistantship.
+The Bernard Greenberg Scholarship Fund is offered to outstanding applicants by the Department of Biostatistics as a supplement to a traineeship or Graduate Research Assistantship.
 This scholarship is named after Dr Bernard G. Greenberg, founder and former chair (1949-72) of the Department of Biostatistics, and is made possible by generous contributions by the Greenberg family and friends.
 All applicants to the program are automatically placed under consideration for this award.

+The Hardison Scholarship in Bioinformatics is offered to an outstanding applicant in the Department of Biostatistics to encourage studies in health informatics in the department.
+This award is made possible by the gifts of the Hardison family.

-The MOHBERG SCHOLARSHIP is offered to an outstanding applicant to the Department of Biostatistics.
+The Mohberg Scholarship is offered to an outstanding applicant to the Department of Biostatistics.
 This award is made possible by gifts to the Public Health Foundation by the family of Dr. Noel Mohberg.

-The HARDISON SCHOLARSHIP IN BIOINFORMATICS is offered to an outstanding applicant in the Department of Biostatistics to encourage studies in health informatics in the department.
-This award is made possible by the gifts of the Hardison family.

-Other departmental awards, including the BARRY H. MARGOLIN DISSERTATION AWARD and the REGINA C. ELANDT-JOHNSON MASTER’S PAPER AWARD, include a cash prize provided by the Alumni Association.
+Other departmental awards, including the Barry H. Margolin Dissertation Award and the Regina C. Elandt-Johnson Master’s Paper Award, include a cash prize provided by the Alumni Association.
 These awards are administered through a departmental committee and are reserved for current BIOS students.

-The KUPPER DISSERTATION PUBLICATION AWARD FUND honors yearly both the doctoral student and the dissertation advisor of the best doctoral dissertation-based paper published in a prestigious biostatistical journal.
+The Kupper Dissertation Publication Award Fund honors yearly both the doctoral student and the dissertation advisor of the best doctoral dissertation-based paper published in a prestigious biostatistical journal.